grafana/agent/docs/sources/flow/setup/deploy-agent.md

 * Lower network latency to instrumented applications

 ### Cons
-* Requires planning a process for provisioning the Agent on new machines, as well as keeping configuration up to date to avoid configuration drift
+* Requires planning a process for provisioning Grafana Agent on new machines, as well as keeping configuration up to date to avoid configuration drift
 * Not possible to scale agents independently when using Kubernetes DaemonSets
 * Scaling the topology can strain external APIs (like service discovery) and network infrastructure (like firewalls, proxy servers, and egress points)

 ### Use for
-* Collecting machine-level metrics and logs (for example node_exporter hardware metrics, Kubernetes pod logs)
+* Collecting machine-level metrics and logs (for example, node_exporter hardware metrics, Kubernetes pod logs)

 ### Don’t use for
-* Scenarios where the Agent grows so large it can become a noisy neighbor
+* Scenarios where Grafana Agent grows so large it can become a noisy neighbor
 * Collecting an unpredictable amount of telemetry

 ## As a container sidecar
-Deploying the Grafana Agent as a container sidecar is only recommended for short-lived applications or specialized agent deployments.
+Deploying Grafana Agent as a container sidecar is only recommended for short-lived applications or specialized agent deployments.

 ![](../../../assets/deploy-agent/sidecar.png)

 ### Using Kubernetes pod sidecars
-In a Kubernetes environment, the sidecar model consists of deploying the agent as an extra container on the pod.
+In a Kubernetes environment, the sidecar model consists of deploying Grafana Agent as an extra container on the pod.
 The pod’s controller, network configuration, enabled capabilities, and available resources are shared between the actual application and the sidecar agent.